sn4k3/UVtools/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Version [e.g. 22]

+**Exceptions Log file**
+In some unexpected exceptions errors will generate and save a log file under appfolder/Logs/AppErrors.
+If present you can attach the log file here.
+Check file name against date/time to be sure it's related to your problem.

 **Additional context**
 Add any other context about the problem here.